-As can be seen in the flowchart in II.15, REN has adopted a corporate governance model based on an Anglo-Saxon model which consists of the following corporate bodies elected by the General Shareholders' Meeting: (i) a Board of Directors, responsible for the management of the Company's business, which delegates the dayto-day management of the Company to the Executive Committee and which is supported by specialized committees, and (ii) an Audit Committee and Statutory Auditor, as supervisory bodies.
+As can be seen in the flowchart in II.15, REN has adopted a corporate governance model based on an Anglo-Saxon model which consists of the following corporate bodies elected by the General Shareholders' Meeting: (i) a Board of Directors, responsible for the management of the Company's business, which delegates the day-to-day management of the Company to the Executive Committee and which is supported by specialized committees, and (ii) an Audit Committee and Statutory Auditor, as supervisory bodies.
 The Audit Committee consists exclusively of non-executive directors.
 The General Shareholders' Meeting also elects a Remunerations Committee.

-In order to better understand the division of powers among the different corporate bodies, the organization chart below outlines REN's business units in 2O21:
+In order to better understand the division of powers among the different corporate bodies, the organization chart below outlines REN's business units in 2021-

-See article 8(2)(b) of the Articles of Association.

-&lt;sup>55 See article 8(1) of the Board of Directors regulations.
+- See article 8(2)(b) of the Articles of Association. - -See article 8(1) of the Board of Directors regulations.

-&lt;sup>56 This organizational chart was in force until 31 December.
+- This organizational chart was in force until 31 December.
 On 1 January 2022, a new organization came into force, aimed at representing REN's activity through its value chain, with the following business units which will operate in an integrated cycle of articulation and continuous improvement: (i) Regulation, Planning and Engineering, which will encompass the Direction of Studies and Regulation, the Direction of Planning and Asset Management and the Direction of Engineering and Innovation; and (ii) Operations and System Management, which includes the Direction of Operations, that integrates a single vision on the processes of Investment, Electricity Operation, Gas Operation and Servitudes and the Direction of System Management (Electricity and Gas) and Gas Distribution (which maintains the respective separation).
-The business units REN PRO and Support Functions also underwent some changes resulting from the concentration of some functions competences in sustainability and external communication (Sustainability and Communication Department, Media Relations Department and Operational Sustainability Department).
+The business units REN PRO and Support Functions also underwent some changes resulting from the concentration of some functions necessary for the efficient operation of the remaining areas, with specialized and dedicated services (Energy Services Department), as well as strengthening competences in sustainability and external communication (Sustainability and Communication Department, Media Relations Department and Operational Sustainability Department).